provectus/internship/README.md

 * Each test block consists of questions and code task
 * You need to answer questions and complete the code task
     * Code task result must be on Stackblitz or Github
+    * Answers could be in Russian or English language
 * The result of the entire code task must be on Google Docks or Github

 ## Task